 juju deploy wiki-simple

 This will fetch a bundle from the Charm Store.
-A bundle is a pre-packaged set of applications, in this case 'MediaWiki', and a database to run it with.
-Juju will install both applications and leveraging the relation in the model between them, configures the wiki to use the newly created database instance.
-This is part of the magic of Juju: it isn't just about deploying software, Juju also knows how applications coordinate together.
+A bundle is a pre-packaged set of applications, in this case 'MediaWiki' and a database to run it with.
+These will be installed and configured to work together.
+Sweet.

-Installing shouldn't take long.
-You can check on how far Juju has got by running the command:
+You can check on how far Juju has got by running the

-When the applications have been installed, the output of the above command will look something like this:
+Once finished, the output will look something like this:

-From the above output, we can see that the IP address for the MediaWiki site is 10.145.230.132.
-Point your browser to that address to see the site.
+From the above output, we can see that the IP address for the MediaWiki site is 10.216.208.9.
+Point your browser to that address to access the site:

-Congratulations, you have just deployed an application with Juju!
+Congratulations, you have just deployed a database-driven MediaWiki site with Juju!